top of page

 • Written notice to the program participant containing a clear statement of the reasons for termination and their right to appeal decision to DCA.

-HPRP funds may be used for:
+HPRP funds may NOT be used for:

 • mortgage costs or costs associated with refinancing a mortgage